 I firmly believe that neither Disney World nor Universal is better than the other.

-I will say, however, that I like the overall atmosphere better at Disney, but the overall ride experiences better at Universal.
+I will say, however, that I like the overall atmosphere better at Disney, but the overall ride experiences are better at Universal.

 Deciding between Disney or Universal really comes down to the factors that you’re looking for and comparing, and on what appeals to you and your family.

 My suggestion would be to do both parks on different occasions if you have the time and the funds.